eduardohoraciosanto/Golang-Challenge/README.md

 ### Note:
 You can use UserRepository as a global variable for simplicity.
 This interface represents fetching a user from an external service.

+## Time Spent
+We suggest not spending more than 4-5 hours total.
+Please make commits as often as possible so we can see the time you spent and please do not make one commit.
+We will evaluate the code and time spent.

+What we want to see is how well you handle yourself given the time you spend on the problem, how you think, and how you prioritize when time is sufficient to solve everything.

+Please email your solution as soon as you have completed the challenge or the time is up